nervosnetwork/rfcs/rfcs/0000-dao-deposit-withdraw/0000-dao-deposit-withdraw.md

 - `S_i` : `S_{i-1}` - `I_i` + `s_i` - floor( `s_i` * `U_{i-1}` / `C_{i-1}` )
 - `AR_i` : `AR_{i-1}` + floor( `AR_{i-1}` * `s_i` / `C_{i-1}` )

-With those values, it’s now possible to calculate the Nervos DAO interest for a cell.
+With those values, it's now possible to calculate the Nervos DAO interest for a cell.
 Assuming a Nervos DAO cell is deposited at block `m` (also meaning the Nervos DAO deposit cell is included at block `m`), the user chooses to start withdrawing process from block `n` (meaning the Nervos DAO withdrawing cell is included at block `n`), the total capacity for the Nervos DAO cell is `c_t`, the occupied capacity for the Nervos DAO cell is `c_o`.
 The Nervos DAO interest is calculated with the following formula:

 ( `c_t` - `c_o` ) * `AR_n` / `AR_m` - ( `c_t` - `c_o` )